Group of students in regalia walk during the processional to Commencement

 BACCALAUREATE PRAYER SERVICE

-Students in all three schools (SUS, SCPS, and SGS) are invited to participate in the Baccalaureate Prayer Service on Friday, May 16th at 5:30 PM in the Motherhouse Chapel.
-Graduates & their families are invited to join together for an evening of reflection and prayer the night before Graduation.
-We will bless the graduates and pray for their journey ahead in the very special Sisters of Saint Joseph Motherhouse Chapel!
+Students in all three schools (SUS, SCPS, and SGS) are invited to participate in the Baccalaureate Prayer Service on Friday, May 15th at 5:30pm in the Motherhouse Chapel.
+At Baccalaureate, we bless the graduates and pray for your journey ahead in the very special Sisters of Saint Joseph Motherhouse Chapel!
 All faiths and friends are welcome.
-Invitation to follow.
-Any questions can be directed to Becky McIntyre, Interim Campus Ministry Director: mcintyrer@chc.edu
+Please RSVP HERE by Friday, May 8.
+Any questions can be directed to Anna Ryan-Bender, Director of Campus Ministry: ryan-bendera@chc.edu.

 Open to Students in the School of Graduate Studies

-The School of Graduate Studies (SGS) is inviting PsyD and Master’s graduates to a reception on Thursday, May 15, 2025 at 1 PM.
+The School of Graduate Studies (SGS) is inviting PsyD and Master’s graduates to a reception on Thursday, May 14, 2025 at 1:00pm.
 Please note, while families are invited to the commencement ceremony, the reception is for graduates only.
-If you will be attending the SGS Reception, please make sure to fill out this survey.
+If you will be attending the SGS Reception, please make sure to fill out the survey (coming soon).

 Open to Students in the Schools of Undergraduate and Continuing and Professional Studies